 Storytelling has long been an effective means to affect people in profound ways, from the days of Homer (the Greek poet), to the days of Homer (the Simpson).
 Watchmen is no different of a story, with compelling life lessons in the story, hidden (or maybe not-so-much) in between the gritty, dark journey of the characters.

-Before going on, I do want mention a few things.
+Before going on with the Watchmen Movie Review, I do want mention a few things.
 First, Watchmen isn’t a kid’s comic and therefore some of the themes and images aren’t exactly G-rated.
 With that in mind, I’ve tried to keep this post mostly suitable for work (MSFW), and all of the life lessons that I saw were positive–it’s just the context from which they came may not be seen that way.

-Second, I cover the whole gamut of the story, so you can probably piece together the story through the lessons.
+Second, I cover the whole gamut of the story in this Watchmen Movie Review, so you can probably piece together the story through the lessons.
 If you haven’t read the book or seen the movie, continue reading at your own risk (aka this is a “possible spoiler alert”).